 When to Build a Cinder Block or Concrete Block Wall

-Digging the trench for the cinder block wall's concrete footing is the only weather-dependent part of this project.
-If the ground is frozen, you will not be able to dig by hand.
+Digging the trench for the cinder block wall's concrete footing and curing the mortar are the only weather-dependent parts of this project.
+If the ground is frozen, you will not be able to dig by hand, and extreme cold can affect the curing process of the mortar.
 Otherwise, the wall can be built at any time of year, in nearly any condition.

 Estimating Number of Blocks